uthmanolanase/HIV-Continental-Study-Africa/README.md

 ## 📌 Overview

-This project presents a comprehensive **longitudinal analysis** of HIV-related indicators across **54 African countries** from **2000 to 2023**.
-The study was independently conceptualized, coded, analyzed, and visualized by the author using R, and is currently under review at the *European Journal of Epidemiology* (2023 IF: 7.7 | 5-Year IF: 9.8).
+This project presents a comprehensive longitudinal analysis of HIV-related indicators across all 54 African countries from 2010 to 2023.
+The analysis, including data cleaning, statistical modeling, and geospatial visualizations, was independently conducted using R.

+The findings are currently under peer review at the International Journal of Epidemiology (2023 Impact Factor: 5.9, 5-Year IF: 8.4).
+This repository provides all code and outputs to promote transparency and reproducibility.

 ---